pimlicolabs/erc20-paymaster/README.md

 ### Halmos

-To install Halmos, run `pip install halmos` or follow [their more detailed installation guide](https://github.com/a16z/halmos?tab=readme-ov-file#installation).
+To install Halmos, run `pip install halmos` or follow [their detailed installation guide](https://github.com/a16z/halmos?tab=readme-ov-file#installation).

 Halmos is used for symbolic tests.